BDubon/Wander/Instructions.md

   - After running update your csvs will contain the most current price

   - You can set this function up with windows task scheduler and start scheduling data collection

+  - Program will become unresponsive for a short time, as it iterates through the product pages

 ### 3. Buy it Now